alaradirik/people-counting/README.md

 University of Glasgow, MSc.
 Thesis Project

 This project an experiment to compare the performance of combinations of popular and state-of-the-art object detection models and multi-object tracking algorithms.
-All combinations are evaluated on the [Oxford Town Centre Dataset](http://www.robots.ox.ac.uk/~lav/Research/Projects/2009bbenfold_headpose/project.html) with the objective of tracking and counting multiple pedestrians crossing a ROI in a video sequence (MOT).
+All combinations are evaluated on the [Town Centre Dataset](http://www.robots.ox.ac.uk/~lav/Research/Projects/2009bbenfold_headpose/project.html) with the objective of tracking and counting the pedestrians crossing a LOI in a video sequence (MOT).
+New evaluation datasets will be added.

 ## Project Structure

     .
-    ├── detector/                       # Pre-trained person detection models files and frozen TF graphs ├── trackers/                       # Multi-object tracking algorithms
+    ├── detectors/                      # Pre-trained person detection models files and frozen TF graphs ├── trackers/                       # Multi-object tracking algorithms
-    ├── deep_sort/                      # DeepSORT module
     ├── utils                           # Utility functions to process inputs and video frames └── file_utils.py
         └── image_utils.py